 This video shows how to open a Tesla hood stuck due to the failure of the secondary actuator.

 The actuator cables may get stuck due to rust.
 A common symptom that your Tesla may have a frunk cable problem is that the hood can be fully closed, but it is stuck and won’t pop up when you press the OPEN button.
-Typically if you hear a noise at the front of the hood by the front latch, it means the hood actuators are working, but the cables or latch is stuck.
+Typically, if you hear a noise at the front of the hood by the front latch, the hood actuators are working, but the cables or latch are stuck.

 Spray lithium grease on the actuator cable and operate the cable by hand a few times to free the cables and ensure normal operation.

 In the hood latch, a microswitch detects if the hood is open or closed.
-If the microswitch is damaged or misaligned, it may show as the hood open even when the hood is closed.
+If the microswitch is damaged or misaligned, it may show as the hood open even when it is closed.

 If that is the case, you will have to open the hood of your Tesla manually and either replace or realign the micro switches.

 Frunk Latch Problem

 The last problem that can lead to a Tesla hood not closing or opening properly is a misaligned hood latch.
-The front bumper might have caused the hood latch to bend if your vehicle was involved in a front-end collision.
+If your vehicle had a front-end collision, the front bumper might have caused the hood latch to bend.
 This can lead to the micro switch and actuators not working correctly, leaning to the hood, and not releasing completely when you open the frunk.
 It is not uncommon for the Tesla front trunk to not disengage completely due to a problem with the hood latch.